ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 **Note from Fahmidul san** Today, Sensei discussed with Rafi-san that first Sensei tell him to briefly summarize the last discussion with him.Then Sensei again asked him what kind of issue he faces right now.
 He said he had a high-pressure problem.Sensei again asked, Please explain the details about so many.
 Rafi-san attended a job fair last week.
 Rafi-san is confused about everything.
 Sensei told us this information is also important for other students.
 Now Sensei is going to start a research-related discussion.
 Sensei told us that in our minds, easy steps we didn't follow, we just skipped that we worked the hardest thing, but we should think of easy steps first.
 What is important in a master's course to face some difficult situations?
 Rafi san has one year of experience.
 We have to fight against our deep feelings.
 Sensei asked him did he do it.
 Practice speaking Japanese with AI.
 Now he shows us he discussed with ChatGPT in Japanese.
 We are always going to start in the simplest way.
 For Japanese learning, make some notes and try to speak it.
 At the job-hunting program, we should prepare some basic Japanese sentences to speak with them.Practice speaking the same thing twice or more.
 Don't skip the easy thing.
 We are living in 2024, and 2025 is coming .
 We don't live in the 19th century; now we have computers and the internet.
 Don't start with the hardest way.
-Sensei told Rafi-san to ask ChatGPT for some traffic-related signs’ explanations.
+Sensei told Rafi-san to ask ChatGPT for some traffic-related signs' explanations.
 Sensei again told Rafi-san to ask ChatGPT to Please answer STOP or FORWARD.
 To get the right answer, ask the direct question.Once we find them, then we can utilize them easily.Once we found any unique things, we should share them with others.Other students don't have any knowledge about our research.
 Now, Sensei asks this question with some Japanese students in the Japanese language.
 Sensei speaks Japanese very fast.
 Sensei asked Takahashi-san is he noticed what Rafi-san did.
-Rafi-san didn't expect ChatGPT’s answer.
+Rafi-san didn't expect ChatGPT's answer.
 Don't skip the necessary things.
 Even we receive simple answers.
 Now Sensei discussed with Mizutanikun-san in the Japanese language.

 ## 12.12.24